cloudspace/selenikit/README.md

     rake spec:webkit

-If you have a test you always want to run with Selenium because Webkit can't simulate it, add the tag :selenium => true
+If you have a test you always want to run with Selenium because Webkit can't simulate it, add the tag :selenium => true.
+Tests with the selenium tag will always be run with the selenium driver, even in rake spec:webkit

     it "should show errors if you fail to fill out the form", :selenium => true do